cffpods/bigspring-hugo-startup-theme/exampleSite/content/english/clans/_index.md

 draft: false
 basic:
   name: Clash of Clans
-  price: Relaxed Gameplay
+  price: Laid-Back Attackers
   price_per: ''
-  info: We war to win but are chill about it.
+  info: We like to win and have fun.
   services:
   - Five Clan Options
   - 'All Town Halls '